Tip! Want to change how your Prototype looks in Presentation View? Check out our Adjust your Prototype Settings article.

 Like a Connection, an Interaction consists of three parts:

 The Trigger defines what type of Interaction will cause the Prototype to advance forward.
-This could be a mouse click, touch gesture or simply time elapsed.
+This could be a mouse click, touch gesture or the time elapsed.

-The Action defines what happens when the user triggers the Hotspot.
-This could mean moving to another Frame, engaging an Overlay, or opening a link.
+The Action defines what happens when the user interacts with the hotspot.
+This could mean moving to another frame, engaging an overlay, or opening a link.

 - Navigate to

 Tip!
 Learn more about our Prototyping Actions